Cognite Data Fusion CLI

 npm install @cognite/cdf-cli

-Use the CDF CLI locally in a project
+Use the CDF CLI easily in a javascript project

 "name": "xxx",